ffoulkes/networking-recipe/ovs-p4rt/sidecar/core/v2/README.md

 # OVSP4RT Core Logic V2

-This version of the ovsp4rt core logic has been refactored to make it more testable.
+This version of the core has been refactored to make it more testable.
 Some maintainability improvements have also been made.

-To build ovsp4rt with version 2 of the core logic, set the `BUILD_CLIENT` cmake variable to `ON`, `TRUE`, etc.
+To build with this version of the core, set the `BUILD_CLIENT` cmake variable to `ON`, `TRUE`, etc.

 ## Changes from Version 1

 1. Defined `ClientInterface` class to provide an abstract interface to the P4 server.
-Created a concrete `Client` class to encapsulate the logic to do this using an `OvsP4RtSession` object.
+Created a concrete `Client` subclass to encapsulate interactions with the `OvsP4RtSession` object.

 2. Split each public API function into an external API and an internal API.
-Moved the external APIs to a separate file, (`ovsp4rt_standard_api.cc`) to allow substitutions to be made at build time.
+Moved the external APIs to a separate file (`ovsp4rt_standard_api.cc`), to allow substitutions to be made at build time.

    - The external API (e.g. `ovsp4rt_config_tunnel_entry`)